pypy/pypy/pypy/doc/objspace.rst

 "real" implementation of tuples: the way the data is stored in the :py:class:`W_TupleObject` class, how the operations work, etc.

-The goal of the above module layout is to cleanly separate the Python type object, visible to the user, and the actual implementation of its instances.
-It is possible to provide *several* implementations of the instances of the same Python type, by writing several :py:class:`W_XyzObject` classes.
+The above module layout cleanly separates the Python type object, visible to the user, and the actual implementation of its instances.
+It is possible to provide *several* implementations of the instances of the same Python type by writing several :py:class:`W_XyzObject` classes.
 Every place that instantiates a new object of that Python type can decide which :py:class:`W_XyzObject` class to instantiate.

 From the user's point of view, the multiple internal :py:class:`W_XyzObject` classes are not visible: they are still all instances of exactly the